-Pocket box sextant, made by Negretti and Zambra, Fleet Street, City of London, England, 1850-1880.
-Consists of two circular lacquered brass plates with lid that acts as a handle when used (contains paper table of natural tangents to a base of 100).
-Fitted with Inlaid silver 131° scale (-5° to 165°) with 30' divisions and a silver vernier (1' div.).
+Pocket box sextant made by the company of William Cary, Strand, City of Westminster, London, England, 1845-1855.
+Consists of two circular lacquered brass plates with lid that acts as a handle when used.
+Fitted with Inlaid silver 135° scale (-5° to 145°) with 30' divisions and a silver vernier (1' div.).
 The index arm is rotated by a milled knob on the upper plate with two filter shades (red & green) operated by lever.
 The index glass is fixed with adjustment for the horizon glass.
-Fitted with magnifier (single lens) on hinged 40 mm swivel arm and choice of a large and a small pinhole sight but telescope missing.
+Fitted with magnifier (single lens) on hinged 45 mm swivel arm, 50mm telescope and choice of a large and a small pinhole.